 - Comment on other blogs in your industry.
 Leave meaningful comments, and always remember to link back to your own site.
 This tactic doesn’t typically drive tons of traffic, but it does allow you to show up on Google.
 Keep in mind that some bloggers don’t like it if you comment as “Fun in the Sun Tanning Salon” instead of a name because it looks like spam.
 Instead, comment as “Jane from Fun in the Sun Tanning Salon.”

 - Get mentioned by others online.
 Do interviews (HARO is a good place to find opportunities), offer guest posts, and write blog posts that incite debate.

 - Start creating YouTube videos.
 This one takes a little more effort, but since Google owns YouTube, it can bring you a lot of search engine traffic if you create a channel there.
 Google loves showing videos in search results.

 - Mention your presence on review sites.
-Most sites like Yelp discourage asking for reviews, but you should mention that you’re on these sites so that customers take a minute to leave a review.
-Sites like Yelp have a lot of weight with Google, so they’re likely to show up on the first page.
+Most sites discourage asking for reviews, but you should mention that you’re on these sites so that customers take a minute to leave a review.
+Sites have a lot of weight with Google, so they’re likely to show up on the first page.

 Google doesn’t change instantly, so give your efforts a few months to take effect.
 If you’re still not appearing on the first page when you type you name into Google, you may need to dig a little deeper to figure out why.
 This is where an online reputation management company or consultant can help you, though remember that anyone who promises results on Google is not telling you the whole truth, since no one can promise those results.